-As shown by Graph 1 below, the number of Minnesotans served by Safe at Home has steadily increased every year since the program began September 1, 2007.
-A person "served" is defined as someone who was either an active participant at some time during the calendar year or someone who applied for enrollment but failed to provide the required information to certify their application.
+Every county in Minnesota, as well as the White Earth and Mille Lacs reservations, is served by a Safe at Home Application Assistant.
+(December 31, 2019) People Served Annually Since the program began September 1, 2007, the number of Minnesotans served by Safe at Home has steadily increased each year.
+A person "served" is defined as someone who was either an active participant at some time during the calendar year or someone who applied for enrollment but failed to respond to subsequent requests for additional information required to certify their application.
 "Total Served" does not include other services Safe at Home provides to the public on a daily basis, such as in-depth discussions with victims who ultimately choose not to apply for enrollment and discussions with third party stakeholders who need a better understanding of Safe at Home laws and how they should develop safe procedures for program participants.
 Therefore, "Total Served" has a limited scope.